 When the Super Nintendo Entertainment System (SNES) was first released back in 1990, people had no idea how big it would be.
+Sort of like crypto casinos was released, such as BTC Casino UK.
 Worldwide, the console sold a total of 49 million units before the production lines stopped in 2003, and still today a strong market of gamers continues to buy and sell the old consoles.

 Neither could the legacy of the console have been truly appreciated back in 1990.
 The 16-bit console lasted 13 years and in that time saw the introduction of enhancement chips, the adaptation of its games to the Nintendo Gameboy, and the creation of a world of different peripherals.

 The console has become the universally recognized symbol of retro gaming, and many gaming experts claim that it’s the greatest console of all time.
 The most cited reason for this?
 The games.
 In total there were 1758 different SNES games released between 1990 and now – incredible!

 How Many US Super Nintendo Games Are There?

 The first games to be released on the SNES in the American market were Super Mario World, Pilotwings, and F-Zero.
 All of these were released on the 23rd of August, the official date that the console began shipping to the US.

 The last game to be released in the American market (aside from Star Fox 2 – see below) was Frogger, a reboot of the classic 1981 arcade game in which you try to get a family of frogs to successfully cross a busy road.